 The destination wedding was called for Saturday July 9, 2022 but they also planned a week full of events.
 Thankfully, the logistics worked out in my favor, and I was able to attend.
 The weekend before, I was in the Los Angeles area for my sister´s wedding.
-I could fly nonstop there from Los Angeles, stay the week and then fly nonstop back to New York.
+I could fly to Liberia, just 20 minutes from the venue, nonstop from Los Angeles, stay the week and then fly nonstop back to New York.
 Voila!

 I had visited Costa Rica once before with my family when I was 12 years old.
-However, we did not visit Guanacaste, the province in the northwest where the wedding was located.
+However, we did not visit the northwest.

 I did not plan to take any time off work.
 Due to the time zone (the equivalent of Mountain Time), I could start work very early in the morning and then still have time in the afternoons and evenings.
 Also as luck would have it, this was the easiest week I have ever had at work in the 8 months on the job.